iamvitalyo/Aphrodite-AGI/readme.txt

 maybe pentagram is clock what make loop from 1 to 100 and again.

+to emulate mind on our computers we must describe what is mind, mind have color white so all what white is component of mind - good, interest ....

+problem that if we run pentogram mind and this mind can told that he equls to us and he want body, but if pentogram in circle is symbols of human in nature then maybe pentagram in pentagon something like baby in woman this state is good becouse he before vagina make circle and he out of woman body is not circle not justly lived and we can switch off him and o will not punish us for that.

 Good luck, and dont forget to click "Star" button!